 Patric and Schreiber had no such agreement.
 Patric took her to court.
 Ms. Schreiber won.
 A Los Angeles appellate court is scheduled to begin hearing Mr. Patric’s appeal.

 There are no reliable statistics on how many men donate to people they know because it is a bit of a secretive trade.
 “The resonance here is enormous because of the increasing number of families being formed today outside of traditional marriage,” said Naomi R. Cahn, a family law professor.

 For advice on child custody and sperm donations and all it’s aspects, you need the expert law firm of Korol and Velen, certified family law specialists.
-Schedule a free consultation today.
+Schedule a consultation today.